KingRichardVII/Harvard-CS50P-Problem-Sets/README.md

 ## *By Richard Phan*

 ### Description
 This repository includes all of my solutions to the problem sets in Harvard's CS50P Python course.
+All code is written and solved by me.
 Upon completion, I will be upload the certificate as a png in the repository.

 ### Topics Covered